NowCPA — Chartered Professional Accountants

 • Automatic updates: You always have the latest version of the software.

-• Real-time collaboration: Your accountant, bookkeeper, and members of your team can work on the same data simultaneously, with different levels of restricted access.
-This makes it easier to delegate financial tasks while maintaining control.
+• Real-time collaboration: Your accountant, bookkeeper, and team members can work on the same data simultaneously with different access levels.

 • Reliable backups: Your information is protected even if your computer fails.